subhadraskills/QuickDine/README.md

 # 🍽️ QuickDine

-A full-stack restaurant table booking platform built with React, Node.js, Express.js and MongoDB.
+A full-stack restaurant table booking platform built with React, Node.js, Express.js, and MongoDB.

+## 📌 Project Overview

+QuickDine is a restaurant reservation platform designed to simplify the table booking experience.
+Users can explore restaurants, search and filter restaurants, view detailed information, check table availability, and reserve tables online.

+The platform supports three main roles: Customer, Restaurant Owner, and Admin.
+Customers can manage their bookings, restaurant owners can manage their restaurants and reservations, and admins can approve restaurants and monitor platform activities.

+The goal of QuickDine is to provide a seamless digital booking solution that connects customers with restaurants while improving restaurant management efficiency.

 ---